Your 401(k) is Changing: Trump Opens the Door to Private Assets, Cryptocurrency

 “Adding diversifying asset classes to a defined contribution portfolio can generate four or more years of additional retirement income,” says Josh Cohen, managing director and head of client solutions at PGIM DC Solutions.

-“Many of these could be particularly beneficial to pre-retirees and retirees given the characteristics of such asset classes intended to protect against downside risk and inflation,” he says.
+“Many of these could be particularly beneficial to pre-retirees and retirees, given the characteristics of such asset classes intended to protect against downside risk and inflation,” he says.

-In addition to providing diversification, it could also provide individuals in higher income tax brackets who live in high tax states with tax advantages, granted they understand the risks with these types of investments, says Gaymon.
+In addition to providing diversification, it could also provide individuals in higher-income tax brackets who live in high-tax states with tax advantages, granted they understand the risks with these types of investments, says Gaymon.

-After all, they would get tax-deferred growth and potential tax deductions on the contributions, depending on whether they were contributing to a traditional or Roth 401(k).
+They would get tax-deferred growth and potential tax deductions on the contributions, depending on whether they were contributing to a traditional or Roth 401(k).

 The downsides of private assets in 401(k)s